back to blog

-At ASAPP we develop AI models to improve agent performance.
-Many of these models directly assist agents by automating parts of their workflow.
-For example, the automated responses generated by AutoCompose suggest to an agent what to say at a given point during a customer conversation.
+At ASAPP we develop AI models to improve agent performance in the contact center.
+Many of these models directly assist contact center agents by automating parts of their workflow.
+For example, the automated responses generated by AutoCompose - part of our ASAPPMessaging platform - suggest to an agent what to say at a given point during a customer conversation.
 Agents often use our suggestions by clicking and sending them.

 How we measure performance matters

 While usage of the suggestions is a great indicator of whether the agents like the features, we’re even more interested in the impact the automation has on performance metrics like agent handle time, concurrency, and throughput.
-These metrics are ultimately how we measure agent performance when evaluating the impact of a product like AutoCompose, but these metrics can be affected by things beyond AutoCompose usage, like changes in customer intents or poorly-planned workforce management.
+These metrics are ultimately how we measure agent performance when evaluating the impact of a product like the AutoCompose capabilities of ASAPPMessaging, but these metrics can be affected by things beyond AutoCompose usage, like changes in customer intents or poorly-planned workforce management.

 To isolate the impact of AutoCompose usage on agent efficiency, we prefer to measure the specific performance gains from each individual usage of AutoCompose.
 We do this by measuring the impact of automated responses on agent response time, because response time is more invariant to intent shifts and organizational effects than handle time, concurrency and throughput.